About the College

 Nature of the Institution

-The training programs offered at City College are continually upgraded to meet the changing dynamics of business and industry.
+The training programs offered at City College at MSU Billings are continually upgraded to meet the changing dynamics of business and industry.
 Presently, 18 Associate of Applied Science (AAS) degree programs, two Associate of Arts (AA) programs, 5 Associate of Science (AS) programs, one ASN (RN) program, and 11 certificate of applied science programs are offered.
 Enrollment annually exceeds 1,400 full-time and part-time students.
 Professional training and continuing education classes are provided to more than 2,000 individuals from many different industries.
 Students enrolled in AS, ASN, and AA programs have articulated options with other Colleges within MSU Billings and across the State to continue their education toward a baccalaureate degree or beyond.
 Students enrolled in AAS degrees may pursue their baccalaureate through either a Bachelor of Applied Science degree or a Bachelor of Liberal Studies degree option.

 Areas of Emphasis